achieve-the-goal/hello-world/README.md

 Hi,guys!

-I like Node.js and python(that's what I'm made of!)
+I like Node.js and python(that's what I'm made of!).